Free Shipping Assembled + Apply for Finance

 • AI material recognition with automatic pressure, lift, and speed adjustment

-• Stepper-motor controlled presser foot lift — 16 digital levels for precise, repeatable pressure across material thicknesses
+• Stepper-motor controlled presser foot lift (7–15 mm range) for precise, repeatable pressure across material thicknesses

 • Digital knee lifter with micro-lift sensitivity for accurate corner sewing

-• Needle system 135×17, sizes #18–#24, compatible with heavy thread and fabric combinations including leather, canvas, and vinyl
+• Needle system DPx17 (135×17), sizes #20–#23, compatible with heavy bonded thread and a wide range of fabrics including leather, canvas, and vinyl

-• 750W high torque direct drive servo motor delivers strong, consistent low-speed torque up to 3,500 SPM
+• High torque direct drive servo motor delivers strong, consistent low-speed torque up to 4,500 SPM

-• Large vertical axis hook with automatic lubrication for reliable, low-maintenance operation
+• Horizontal-axis double-capacity hook with automatic lubrication for reliable, low-maintenance operation

 • Touchscreen-style control panel for intuitive parameter management